Alan-A/GetSimple-I18N-InnovationGrid/README.md

 * a feature-rich set of plugins is available for creating multi-language sites;
 * it uses flat-file storage instead of a database, simplifying installation and potentially speeding up response times.

 In addition, GetSimple provides editors with a very clean and easy-to-use interface.
+This makes it easier for site owners to learn to add their own content, which is a cost-effective aid for small businesses seeking to improve their site ranking and win new custom.

 ## Download Description